Air Force Falcons: Sports sponsored

+† – Track and field includes both indoor and outdoor.

 As a primary member of the Mountain West Conference, the United States Air Force Academy sponsors teams in sixteen men's, ten women's, and one coed NCAA-sanctioned sports.
 As of the current 2024–25 school year, the fencing program competes as an independent, rifle program in the Patriot Rifle Conference, men's gymnastics in the Mountain Pacific Sports Federation, ice hockey in Atlantic Hockey America, men's lacrosse program in the Atlantic Sun Conference, men's soccer and swimming & diving programs in the Western Athletic Conference, water polo in the West Coast Conference, and wrestling in the Big 12 Conference.
 Boxing is a member of the National Collegiate Boxing Association as the NCAA does not recognize boxing.